raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-If, at any time during the life of the DSO session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO session, the client MUST gracefully close the connection with a TCP FIN (or equivalent for other protocols).
+If, at any time during the life of the DSO session, the inactivity timeout value (i.e., 15 seconds by default) elapses without there being any operation active on the DSO session, the client MUST gracefully close the connection with a TLS close_notify followed by a TCP FIN (or equivalent for other protocols).

 If, at any time during the life of the DSO session, twice the inactivity timeout value (i.e., 30 seconds by default) elapses without there being any operation